opensystemsassociation/opensystemsassociation.github.com/_posts/news/2014-11-22-workshops-raspberryjam.md

 tags: [event]
 ---

-On Saturday 22nd November, Southend on Sea Linux Users Group(SoSLUG) will be hosting their [fourth Raspberry Jam event](http://www.eventbrite.com/e/southend-raspberry-jam-4-tickets-13564528871?aff=efbevent) at the Tickfield Centre in Southend, which combines practical workshops on Raspberry Pis and other platform with a host of interesting talks on different aspects of computing practices.
+On Saturday 22nd November, Southend on Sea Linux Users Group(SoSLUG) will be hosting their [fourth Raspberry Jam event](http://www.eventbrite.com/e/southend-raspberry-jam-4-tickets-13564528871?aff=efbevent) at the Tickfield Centre in Southend.
+This will combine practical workshops on Raspberry Pis and other platform with a host of interesting talks on different aspects of computing practices.

 OSA members Ji Hu and Verena Herman will be running the following workshop: